 William J. Hybl

 In 2001, President George W. Bush appointed Hybl as U.S. Representative to the 56th General Assembly of the United Nations.
+He serves as vice chair for the Fund for American Studies.
 In addition, Hybl was Chairman of the Board of the International Foundation for Electoral Systems (IFES) from 2003-2009 and currently serves as Chairman Emeritus.
 He was named Citizen of the West by the National Western Stock Show of Denver in 2003.

 Hybl is a graduate of Colorado College and earned his juris doctor at the University of Colorado School of Law.
 He was elected to the Colorado House of Representatives in 1972 and was Special Counsel to President Ronald Reagan in 1981.
 He is married to Kathleen Horrigan and they have two sons, B.J. and Kyle, and six grandchildren.